Glossary term

 What to Compare During the Window

 When a household qualifies for special enrollment, it should compare more than monthly premium.
-The right choice depends on deductibles, network access, recurring prescriptions, expected medical use, and whether marketplace subsidies or employer options materially change the math.
+The right choice depends on deductibles, network access, recurring prescriptions, expected medical use, and whether Marketplace subsidies or employer options materially change the math.
 A health insurance navigator or benefits adviser can help if the decision must be made quickly.

 This is where special enrollment becomes a finance decision instead of a paperwork exercise.
 Households are not simply trying to restore coverage.
 They are trying to restore coverage in a way that keeps medical-risk exposure manageable during a disruptive period.